laurasierra17/horiseon-refactoring/README.md

 ## Future implementations

-For better user experience, I would make changes to the UI and implement more interactive functionality.
+For a better user experience, I would make changes to the UI and implement more interactive functionality.
 Currently, the user is bombarded with small text and too much information to process in 6 seconds.
-The website lacks call-to-action elements that prompts the user to connect with the company.
-The website needs to cleary and easily point out what it is that they do and how they can satify the user's demand.
-It lacks eye-catching functionality to hook the user.
+The website lacks call-to-action elements that prompt the user to connect with the company.
+The website needs to clearly and easily point out what it is that they do and how it can satisfy the user's demand.
+Finally, I believe it lacks eye-catching functionality to hook the user.

 ## Screen captures of source code